-The purpose of this QAPP is to clearly delineate the GBRA QA policy, management structure, and procedures which will be used to implement the QA requirements necessary to verify and validate the surface water quality data collected.
+The purpose of this OAPP is to clearly delineate the GBRA OA policy, management structure, and procedures which will be used to implement the QA requirements necessary to verify and validate the surface water quality data collected.
 The QAPP is reviewed by the TCEQ to help ensure that data generated for the purposes described above are scientifically valid and legally defensible.
-This process will ensure that data collected under this QAPP and submitted to the statewide database have been collected and managed in a way that guarantees its reliability and therefore can be used in water quality assessments and other programs deemed appropriate by the TCEQ.
-Project results will be used to support the achievement of Clean Rivers Program objectives as contained in the Clean Rivers Program Guidance and Reference Guide FY 2008 - 2009.
+This process will ensure that data collected under this QAPP and submitted to SWQMIS have been collected and managed in a way that guarantees its reliability and therefore can be used in water quality assessments and other programs deemed appropriate by the TCEQ.
+Project results will be used to support the achievement of Clean Rivers Program objectives as contained in the Clean Rivers Program Guidance and Reference Guide FY 2010 - 2011.

 The GBRA in conjunction with UGRA have been monitoring water quality since the mid-1980s and have been actively involved in water quality planning since the early 1970s.
 Through the Clean Rivers Program's Surface Water Quality Monitoring Project, the river authorities have enhanced and modified their existing programs.
 The expansion of the existing monitoring efforts has allowed the river authorities' staffs to gather data to characterize water quality conditions in areas not previously monitored.
-The program for FY 2008-2009 includes continuation of the existing monitoring program, including biological monitoring, and annual sampling for trace metals concentrations in water and in sediment at selected sites.
-Additionally, organics analyses in water will be performed in FY 2008 at one site on the lower Plum Creek and in sediment in the San Marcos River in the city of San Marcos and at a site selected in Kerr County.
-The Coleto Creek at Arnold Road site will be sampled quarterly in FY 2008 for radiological isotopes of uranium to establish background concentrations in advance of uranium mining proposed for the area.
-Metals in sediment will be performed on samples collected from Geronimo Creek in Guadalupe County and at a site where there is sediment in Kerr County.
+The program for FY 2010-2011 includes continuation of the existing monitoring program, including biological monitoring, and annual sampling for trace metals concentrations in water and in sediment at selected sites.
+Additionally, organics analyses in water will be performed in FY 2010 at one site on the lower Plum Creek and in sediment in the San Marcos River in the city of Luling, and in both water and sediment at the Dry Comal site in New Braunfels.
+The Coleto Creek at Arnold Road site will be sampled guarterly in FY 2010 for radiological isotopes of uranium in water and sediment to establish background concentrations in advance of uranium mining proposed for the area.
+Metals in sediment will be performed on samples collected from Geronimo Creek in Guadalupe County and at the site in the Kerrville State Park in Kerr County.